sferlix/frankAllSkyCam/README.md

 libcamera-jpeg -o test.jpg --immediate -n

-you should find test.jpg in your folder
-Supposing you are fine with this pre-requisite, let's start
+you should find test.jpg in your current folder Supposing you are fine with this pre-requisite, let's start

 # 2. Ensure everything is updated: